dhminh01/CompanyApi/CompanyApi/README.md

 ## Description

 This project is a simple example of using Entity Framework Core (EF Core) with an ASP.NET Core Web API.
-It demonstrates the database migration process.

 ## Features